muhammadmueenarif/React-Crash-Course-from-Hero-to-Zero/readme.txt

 Lec 14.
 Responding to Events.
 we will create function and can use onClick={handleFunction(propsName)} in this way. we can also place onClick={(=> handleFunction(prop))} if any issue.

+Lec 15.
+Rendering Lists.
+learn js array method to manipulate array of data. filter and map methods to filter and transform array of data.
+Render product using map method. we need to pass a key of prop that should be unique about each item because react need specific id to render the specific product else it will render all item and cannot figure which item i need to make changes. it is not good to use array index as key as array index can be deleed or change and cause issues.